Home » How to Hire Employees – A Step-by-Step Guide for Onboarding Top Talent

 16. Negotiation

-Be open to negotiating terms, especially salary and benefits, to arrive at a mutually satisfactory agreement.
+Be open to negotiating terms, primarily salary and benefits, to reach a mutually satisfactory agreement.

 17. Paperwork

-Complete all necessary paperwork, including employment contracts, tax forms, and any legal agreements.
+Complete all necessary paperwork, including employment contracts, tax forms, and legal agreements.

 18. Orientation